Recognize a noun when you find one.

 Pizza is Godzilla's favorite food.

-Pizza = concrete because you can see, hear, smell, feel [though you get your fingers greasy], and thankfully taste it.
+Pizza = concrete because you can see, hear, smell, feel (though you will get your fingers greasy), and taste it (thankfully).

 Godzilla never tips the delivery boy from Antonio's; politeness is not one of Godzilla's strong points.

-Politeness = abstract [you cannot see politeness, or hear, smell, taste, or touch the quality itself].
+Politeness = abstract (you cannot see politeness—it has no color, no shape, no size—or hear, smell, taste, or touch the quality itself).

 Godzilla ate three pizzas, two delivery boys, and six parked cars.

 Pizzas, boys, and cars = count nouns.
-Godzilla didn't have to be such a pig; he could have eaten only one pizza, one delivery boy, and one car.
+Godzilla did not have to be such a pig; he could have eaten just one pizza, one delivery boy, and one car.